A small architecture demo

 Analysis

-We start by noting we create a 2D array of long longs with dimensions 256 columns and 256 rows.
-Recall that when we access a 2D array with known dimensions y rows and x columns, initialized as arr[y][x], some pointer arithmetic is done so that calling arr[m][n] is the same as calling the element arr[x * m + n)].
+We start by noting we create a 2D array of uint64_t’s with dimensions 256 columns and 256 rows.
+Recall that when we access a 2D array with known dimensions y rows and x columns, initialized as arr[y][x], some pointer arithmetic is done so that calling arr[m][n] is the same as calling the element arr[x * m + n].
 In C++ (among other languages), 2D arrays are stored in contiguous memory blocks, where each segment of x elements represents a “row” and there are y “rows”.

 Following the array initialization, we define two functions that seemingly do the same thing.
 The key difference is that in one we iterate over row index, and then over the column index.
 In the other we iterate over the column index and then the row index.
 Functionally, these both just add all the elements in the array together, theres's the same number of array lookup operations and additiion operations, which means both have a time complexity of O(2 * ROWS * COLUMNS).
 They should have the same runtime.